cngJo/yt-auto-liker/Readme.md

 "OPTIONAL" in this document are to be interpreted as described in [RFC 2119](https://tools.ietf.org/html/rfc2119).

+## How to get it

+The Plan is to release this to the Firefox Addon Store, but atm. you need to download it from this repository and add it manually to your browser.

 ## Why?
 Good Question.
 Let me explain.
 I tend to forget to like videos I actual enjoyed, specially when im watching a playlist and multiple videos in a row.